yasuntimure/ToDoList/README.md

 # ToDoList

-ToDoList is a Swift-based application that allows users to manage their tasks in a simple and efficient way.
+ToDoList is a basic note-taking app developed using SwiftUI.
+The purpose of this project is to experiment with and gain a deep understanding of data flow, property wrappers, modifiers, and other features in SwiftUI.

+The app utilizes Firestore for its database needs.
+Additionally, the app includes login and registration pages, enabling you to store real-time data.
+Consequently, you can use this app as a to-do list, as it provides all necessary features right from the initial phase.

+## Features

+- SwiftUI for UI development
+- Firestore for database
+- Login and Registration functionality
+- Real-time data storage
+- Comprehensive to-do list features

-## Structure
+## Project Structure

-The application is structured into several main components:
+The project is structured as follows:

 - `ToDoList.xcodeproj`: Contains the Xcode project files.
-- `ToDoList`: Contains the main application code, organized into several subdirectories:
+- `ToDoList`: Contains the main app files.
-  - `App`: Contains the main application file `ToDoListApp.swift` and `GoogleService-Info.plist`.
+  - `App`: Contains the main app file and Google services info.
-  - `Extensions`: Contains various Swift extensions to enhance the functionality of the application.
+  - `Extensions`: Contains various Swift extensions used in the project.
-  - `Flow`: Contains the main flow of the application, with each subdirectory representing a different screen or feature of the app.
+  - `Flow`: Contains the main components of the app, including views and view models for Home, Login, Main, NewItem, Profile, Register, and ToDoList.
-    - `Components`: Contains reusable views.
-    - `Home`: Contains the home view and its related files.
-    - `Login`: Contains the login view and its related files.
-    - `Main`: Contains the main view and its related files.
-    - `NewItem`: Contains the views for adding new items.
-    - `Profile`: Contains the profile and settings views.
-    - `Register`: Contains the register view and its related files.
-    - `ToDoList`: Contains the ToDoList view and its related files.
-  - `Model`: Contains the data models used in the application.
+  - `Model`: Contains the data models used in the project.
-  - `Preview Content`: Contains assets for previewing the application.
-  - `Resources`: Contains various resources used in the application, such as images and color sets.
+  - `Resources`: Contains the app's assets and utility files.
-  - `Utils`: Contains utility files.

-## Setup

-To run the application, you need to have Xcode installed on your machine.
-Open the `ToDoList.xcodeproj` file in Xcode, then build and run the application.

-## Contributing

-Contributions are welcome!
-Please read the contributing guidelines before making any changes.

-## License
+## Usage

-This project is licensed under the terms of the MIT license.
+To use this project, clone the repository and open `ToDoList.xcodeproj` in Xcode.
+Make sure you have the necessary credentials to connect to Firestore for the database functionality.